-(o) New accounting standards and interpretations not yet mandatory or early adopted
+(o) New and revised accounting requirements not yet mandatory or early adopted

-Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2021 reporting periods and have not been early adopted by the Company.
+Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2022 reporting periods and have not been early adopted by the Company.
 It is not expected that that these new standards and interpretations will have a material impact on the entity in future reporting periods.